HenrivantSant/swift-docs/docs/security/authorization.md

 ```

 ### Authenticated Voter
-The Authenticated voter determines whether the currently a user or client has authenticated, but also how it authenticated.
+The Authenticated voter determines whether the current user or client has authenticated, but also how it authenticated.
 This are the options:
 ```php
 declare(strict_types=1);